Front Range Fed

 • Honey.
 Provides a light sweetness and acts as the base for the sauce.

 • Sriracha.
-Sriracha brings the heat, adds a nice spicy flavor, and gives the sauce its signature kick.
+Spicy Sriracha sauce brings the heat, adds a nice spicy flavor, and gives the sauce its signature kick.

 • Soy sauce.
 For that delicious umami-rich taste.